NEH-PATEL0810/CodePost-AI/README.md

 # CodePost AI 🚀🤖

 An intelligent developer tool and Chrome Extension designed to automate code extraction and solution documentation for coding platforms like LeetCode.
-With CodePost AI, developers can instantly parse problem statements, retrieve their active solutions, and generate structured, markdown explanations, complexity analyses, and walkthroughs using advanced Large Language Models.
+With CodePost AI, Coders can instantly parse problem statements, retrieve their active solutions, and generate structured, markdown explanations, complexity analyses, and walkthroughs using advanced Large Language Models.

 ---